OmegaSquad82/concourse-k0sctl/README.md

 unfortunately done via the pipeline template.
 Until this has been corrected it still occasionally breaks during tinkering.

+## security

+Both pipeline and containerimage are being built in my free time and are a fun project.
+In contrary to what the above states it is imperative that you never leak any private key data you handle.
+This product encrypts it's backup.
+This feature cannot be turned off at this point in time.
+It is required that you [generate][link-gnupg-keygen] a gpg key pair with the exact same values you're using as `cluster.name` and `cluster.email`, which will be used to both encrypt the backup _password_ and sign the _commits_ to the backup git repository.

 ### inventory

 #### Github